Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Methods

-For audio classification at the file level, recordings were divided into shorter, non-overlapping windows of two sizes: 512 and 2048 samples (0.01s and 0.04s, respectively).
-The two window lengths were used to investigate the trade-off between temporal resolution and sequence length.
+For sound classification at the file level, recordings were divided into shorter, non-overlapping windows of two sizes: 512 and 2048 samples (0.01 s and 0.04 s, respectively).
+The window lengths were used to investigate the trade-off between temporal resolution and sequence length.
 This process generated 22,500 and 5,625 windows, respectively, for 4-minute files, and 2,812 and 703 windows for 30-second files (Table \ref{tab:all_models}).
-The feature vectors detailed in the previous section were concatenated, transforming each audio file into a sequence of size ($m$, $n$), where $m$ represents the number of extracted features and $n$ denotes the number of non-overlapping windows in the file.
-Each of the $m$ features was standardised using median and standard deviations of the feature on the values obtained on the short audio segment dataset.
-This standarisation was done on both the handpicked features and the VAE embeddings.
+The feature vectors detailed in the previous section were concatenated, transforming each sound file into a sequence of size ($m$, $n$), where $m$ represents the number of extracted features and $n$ denotes the number of non-overlapping windows in the file.
+Each of the $m$ features, both from handpicked features and VAE embeddings, was normalised using median and standard deviations of the feature on the values obtained on the short sound segment dataset.

-A TCN was used for classifying full recordings from the sequence of extracted features based on the presence or absence of sperm whale vocalisations (Figure \ref{fig:tcn}).
-This architecture was chosen due to is proven ability to capture long-term dependencies and timing patterns in acoustic signals \citep{Lemaire2019TemporalCN}, which would be key for detecting groups of sperm whales of varying sizes and distinguishing them from other sources of impulsive noise
+A TCN was used for classifying full recordings from the sequence of extracted features based on the presence or absence of sperm whale clicks.
+The architecture shown in Figure \ref{fig:tcn} was adopted due to its proven ability to capture long-term dependencies and timing patterns in acoustic signals \citep{Lemaire2019TemporalCN}, which is important for detecting groups of sperm whales of varying sizes and distinguishing them from other sources of impulsive noise.
 The TCN was of length $n$ and had $m$ channels.

-Due to the range of different feature extraction methods tested, trained models varied in complexity (Table \ref{tab:all_models}).
-All TCNs were trained in a supervised manner using the Adam optimizer and negative log likelihood loss function.
-Hyperparameters, including the number of hidden layers, kernel size, dropout rate, learning rate, and number of levels, were optimized using a grid search strategy (Table \ref{tab:hyperparameters}).
+All TCNs were trained in a supervised manner using the Adam optimiser \citep{kingma_adam_2017} and negative log likelihood loss function.
+Hyperparameters, including the number of hidden layers, kernel size, dropout rate, learning rate, and number of levels, were optimised using a grid search strategy (Table \ref{tab:hyperparameters}).
+The best-performing combination consisted of a batch size of 8, 8 hidden layers of size 10, a kernel size of 20, a dropout rate of 0.4, and a learning rate of 0.001.